OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 (that is, claim the right to add) a new block to a distributed ledger.
 Proof of Stake is in contrast to the Proof of Work approach used in BitCoin.
-Proof of Stake is used by the Ethereum cryptocurrency, and its most important distinction is that this validation process does not require “mining” in the sense of expending a significant amount of computing resources to claim the right to validate (and add) the next block.
+Proof of Stake is used by the Ethereum cryptocurrency since December 2020, and its most important distinction is that this validation process does not require “mining” in the sense of expending a significant amount of computing resources to claim the right to validate (and add) the next block.
-As of December 2020, Ethereum 2.0 uses proof of stake to validate blocks.
 To indicate the distinction, the process of making the claim to validate the next block (and thereby gain the associated coin as a reward for this contribution to the community) is referred to as "forging" instead of "mining".

-Examples of cryptocurrency that uses proof of stake as their consensus algorithm include
-Peercoin, Ethereum, Tezos (XZT), Binance coin (BNB), NEO, PIVX, Neblio (NEBL), Cardano (ADA), and Stratis (STRAX).
+Other cryptocurrencies that uses proof of stake as their consensus algorithm include Peercoin, Tezos (XZT), Binance coin (BNB), NEO, PIVX, Neblio (NEBL), Cardano (ADA), and Stratis (STRAX).

 How does it work?
 ~~~~~~~~~~~~~~~~~

 A new block is proposed for addition to the blockchain by a committee
 of community members selected for the purpose.
 A committee is a group of at least 128 validators.
-The number of committee
+The number of committee members is determined by the number of
-members is determined by the number of validations required for a block in
+validations required for a block in approving a transaction or
-approving a transaction or addition of a block.
+addition of a block.
+[I don't understand what this means.
+Especially the term "validations
+required".]
 The committee is formed, and then must propose the next block
 within a set period of time.

-When a new committe is formed, users are chosen at random from a pool of users.
+To form a new committee, members are chosen at random from a pool
-These users stake a portion of their currency to become validators
-in the committee.
-An example of this is putting a certain amount of
-Ethereum in their wallet related to the blockchain.
+of users.

-Individuals who have more coin invested for a longer period of time have
+Individuals who have more coin invested in the cryptocurrency,
+and for a longer period of time,
-a higher chance of being chosen for the validaiton committee.
-This
+have a higher chance of being chosen for the validation committee.
-process is similar to ones in the lottery because the more the user
-invests, the higher chance they have to win.
-However, in Ethereum 2.0,
-users are required to stake 32 ETH to be entered for the chance to be a validator.
+In Ethereum 2.0, users are required to stake 32 ETH to be entered for
-This means that users that have invested more into their stake, will
-have a higher chance of being selected as a validator.
+a chance to be a validator in the next committee.
+Those who have put up this stake form the population that competes to
+be selected.
-Individuals who have a lower number of coin join staking pools.
+Individuals with less coin might choose to join a staking pool.
-These staking pools are places where groups of individuals combine
+Staking pools are groups of individuals who combine
 their coin together to increase the chances of the pool being chosen
-for the next committee.
-If they are successful, the participants of the pool share the
-rewards.
-This is because when the individual or group completes their term in the validation
-committe, the amount staked is returned with extra coin or gas in the case of Ethereum.
+as a member in the next committee.

+The reason that an individual might stake some coin to compete for a
+place in the next committee (or might join a staking pool) is that
+when the committee successfully has a block added to the
+blockchain, they receive a reward
+(as explained in the discussion on Ethereum
+:ref:`gas <gas> <EVMandGAS>`).

 .. avembed:: Exercises/Blockchain/Proof_of_stake_chances_validation.html ka
     :long_name: Validation Chances Quiz

 [Put a visualization or exercise here to visualize validating
 blocks.
 We need first a storyboard for what the visualization or
 exercise will look like.]
 [Exercise in the works]

-The process of validators adding a new block to the blockchain occurs in three
+The process of validators adding a new block to the blockchain occurs
+in three phases:
-phases: proposing the block, voting on the block, and adding transactions to the block.
+proposing the block, voting on the block, and adding transactions to
+the block.
-After being selected for the validation committee, one random validator in the committee
+After being selected for the validation committee, one random
-is chosen to propose a new block.
+validator in the committee is chosen to propose a new block.
 The remaining members' job is to vote on the proposed
 block and attest to transactions within the block.
-These remaining members
+These remaining members vote to approve the newly proposed block.
-vote to approve the newly proposed block.
-Once this phase is complete, the remaining
+Once this phase is complete, the remaining members attest to a
-127 members attest to a transaction to a previously created block within the chain.
-This process of
+transaction from a previously created block within the chain.
-adding a transaction to the previously created block is used to prevent fraudulent transactions
+This process of adding a transaction to the previously created block
+is used to prevent fraudulent transactions from occurring.
+[I don't undertand this.
+How do you add a transaction to a previously
+created block?]
-from occurring.
-One such fraudulent transaction is attempting to reverse a previously approved
+One such fraudulent transaction is attempting to reverse a previously
-transaction in the shard.
+approved transaction in the blockchain.
 If a validator witnesses one or more other validators attempting to
-approve such fraudulent transactions in the block, it is their job to report it.
+approve such fraudulent transactions in the block, it is their job to
+report it.
+[How would they notice?
+How would they report it?]

-From there, 32 new committees are chosen in slots of time called epoches to repeat the steps of
+From there, 32 new committees are chosen in slots of time called
-proposing blocks and attesting to new transactions on the newly proposed block.
+epoches to repeat the steps of proposing blocks and attesting to new
+transactions on the newly proposed block.
+[What timescale are we
+talking about?
+How long is an epoch?]
-After the epochs are added, the block has two remaining transaction bundle before all transactions
+After the epochs are added, the block has two remaining transaction
-in the block are final.
+bundle before all transactions in the block are final.
+[I don't
+understand this sentence, words might be missing.
+What is a bundle?]
 They cannot be changed.
 This means that a block in the blockchain has
 room for 34 transaction bundles in their history.

 Proof of Stake versus Proof of Work
 -----------------------------------